gwtproject/gwt/README.md

  - To compile everything including examples you have to run

    `$ ant clean dist`

+ - To create maven artifacts (after building .jar using ant), use [following guide](./maven/README.txt).

 ### How to verify GWT code conventions: